aurora-is-near/doc.aurora.dev/docs/onboard/promo-widget.md

 # Promo Widget

-If you develop a DApp – you will need a way to get your users to install Aurora Pass application to their phone.
+If you develop a DApp – you will need a way to get your users to install the Aurora Pass application on their phone.
 We have created a widget to simplify this step.
 This modal leads a user to download the wallet application for iOS or Android by scanning a QR code:

 ![ap_widget_qr_and_main](/img/ap_widget_qr_and_main.png)

-User can always say that they already have the wallet installed and this popup won't be shown for them next time.
+Users can always say that they already have the wallet installed and this popup won't be shown for them next time.

 ## Quick integration guide